-- The Main call has deadline April 30th.
+- The Main call with deadline on April 30th.
 In the Main call scholarships are allocated both for autumn and spring semester.
 If necessary, all available money will be allocated in this call.

-- The Second call has deadline is October 31st.
-If NORDTEK has money left from the Main call or has new money for scholarships, there might be a Second call for scholarships for the spring semester.
+- The Second call with deadline on October 31st.
+If NORDTEK has funding left from the Main call or has received new funding for scholarships, a Second call for scholarships for the spring semester can be arranged.
 The mobility program coordinator is responsible for informing the contact persons about the availability of scholarships for the second call.

 Please note that:

-- Students may not receive a scholarship if they have also applied to be admitted as a regular student at the host institution.
+- Students do not receive a scholarship if they have applied to be admitted as a regular student at the host institution.

-- The contact person is responsible for ensuring that applications are collected at their institution.
+- The contact person is responsible for collecting applications at the home institution.

-- The contact person must ensure that the applications are complete with all the necessary information and that the conditions for eligibility for the scholarship have been met.
+- The contact person must ensure that the applications are complete with all the necessary information and that the conditions for eligibility for the scholarship are met.

-- Applications should also be prioritized in the order determined by the home institution.
+- Applications must be prioritized in the order determined by the home institution.

 - The mobility program coordinator must receive applications no later than the deadlines stated above.

 The allocation of scholarships is made twice a year.
 The Main call allocates scholarships for autumn and spring semesters.
 The Second call allocates possible leftover funding for the spring semester.

 The allocation of the scholarships in the main call follows the procedure below.

 - Each member institution is initially guaranteed two semesters of scholarships to distribute to its outgoing students (two students for one semester each or one student for two semesters).